FlowFuse/flowfuse/docs/device-agent/quickstart.md

 <img src="images/config_yml.png" width=500 />

 2. Open a new browser tab and navigate to localhost:8081 or <<ip of device>>:8081.
 3. Paste the copied device configuration into the **Agent Configuration** field.
+This configuration contains vital information instructing the device on how to communicate with FlowFuse.
+It's crucial to keep this information secure and not share it with unauthorized individuals.

 <img src="images/device_gui.png" width=500 />